Introduction to Amazon Web Services

-Amazon Web Services (AWS) a subsidiary of Amazon.com has invested billions of dollars in IT resources that are distributed across the globe.
+Amazon Web Services (AWS), a subsidiary of Amazon.com, has invested billions of dollars in IT resources distributed across the globe.
 These resources are shared among all the AWS account holders across the globe.
-These account themselves are completely isolated from each other.
+These account themselves are entirely isolated from each other.
 AWS provides on-demand IT resources to its account holders on a pay-as-you-go pricing model with no upfront cost.
-Enterprises use AWS to reduce capital expenditure of building its own private IT infrastructure (which can be expensive depending upon the size of the enterprise and nature of the customer-base).
+Enterprises use AWS to reduce capital expenditure of building their own private IT infrastructure (which can be expensive depending upon the enterprise’s size and nature).
 All the maintenance cost is also bared by the AWS that saves a fortune for the enterprises.

 AWS Global Infrastructure

 The AWS global infrastructure is massive and is divided into geographical regions.
 The geographical regions are then divided into separate availability zones.
 While selecting the geographical regions for AWS, three factors come into play

 - Government regulations (Some services are not available for some regions)

 Each region is divided into at least two availability zones that are physically isolated from each other, which provides business continuity for the infrastructure as in a distributed system.
 If one zone fails to function, the infrastructure in other availability zones remains operational.
 The largest region North Virginia (US-East), has six availability zones.
 These availability zones are connected by high-speed fiber-optic networking.

 There are over 100 edge locations distributed all over the globe that are used for the CloudFront content delivery network.
 Cloudfront can cache frequently used content such as images and videos at edge locations and distribute it to edge locations across the globe for high-speed delivery for end-users.
 It also protects from DDOS attacks.

 The AWS management console is a web-based interface to access AWS.
 It requires an AWS account and also has a smartphone application for the same purpose.
 Cost monitoring is also done through the console.

 AWS Cloud Computing Models